Ivan1248/obsidian-selective-publisher/README.md

 ## Other information

-- Privacy: All Git operations are executed locally.
+- All Git operations are executed locally.
 No data is sent to external servers except via the Git remote.
 - AI agents used in development: Claude 3.7, GPT-4o, Claude 4.5 Opus, Gemini 3 Flash, Gemini 3 Pro, Claude 4.5 Haiku.

 ## Related projects

 - [Enveloppe](https://github.com/Enveloppe/obsidian-enveloppe)
+   - Publishes via the GitHub API.
+   - Doesn't require Git and a local repository.
+   - Has more features and options, including processing of links and dataviews.